Distance Learning General Information

 Distance Learning students will receive full online, readily available access to all captured class lectures recorded during the semester in which the student is registered.
 Where approved by your professor, you are also allowed to join in on the live class, should you be available locally during the term.

 DL students may also use the DL Administrative Office to arrange for proctored testing arrangements, where required by faculty members, either with a remote DL proctor (as approved by instructor) or a local DL proctor from our office.
-No extra charge is assessed for DL students requesting proctoring services through the DL Administrative Office at UAHuntsville.
+No extra charge is assessed for DL students requesting proctoring services through the DL Administrative Office at UAH.